mhlan/employee-directory/readme.md

 - [x] Cell Number
 - [x] Detailed Address, including street name and number, state or country, and post code.
 - [x] There is a way to close the modal window
-- [ ] Exceeds: Functionality has been added to switch back and forth between employees when the detail modal window is open.

 ###### Matching the Mockups